FREE SHIPPING on orders over $75 International: over $250

 For Pu-erh tea, the foundation lies in the robust leaves of the Camellia Sinensis var.
 Assamica, or the big-leafed variety (Da Ye Zhong, 大叶种).
 Per the same National Standard for Pu-erh tea, the raw material for Pu-erh is the local large-leaf tea tree variety indigenous to Yunnan.

-On the other hand, Green tea uses mostly the small leaf and medium leaf varieties, known as Xiao Ye Zhong (小叶种) and Zhong Ye Zhong (中叶种).
+On the other hand, Green tea is mostly made from small-leaf and medium-leaf varieties, known as Xiao Ye Zhong (小叶种) and Zhong Ye Zhong (中叶种).
 These varieties grow in various Green tea-producing regions from Guizhou to Shandong provinces, each contributing distinct attributes to the final tea product.

 Big leaf and medium leaf varieties are also used in Green tea production.
 An example is Yunnan itself, where farmers use the Da Ye Zhong variety to produce Green tea.
 However, it follows a different processing from Pu-erh and, like any other Green tea, is not compressed or aged.

 Additionally, there is a difference in the grades of the tea leaves.
-Green tea uses higher-grade leaves, like a single bud or a bud and one to two leaves.
+Green tea uses higher-grade leaves, such as a single bud or a bud with one to two leaves.
 Pu-erh, on the other hand, relies on more than just the younger, higher-grade leaves.
-Many top-quality Pu-erh teas incorporate more mature leaves, adding extraordinary depth and complexity to the flavor and mouthfeel than using solely young leaves.
+Many top-quality Pu-erh teas incorporate more mature leaves, adding extraordinary depth and complexity to the flavor and mouthfeel compared to using solely young leaves.

 tuo cha